attach-live/attach-embeds-properties/README.md

 # attach-properties
-See [properties.html](properties.html) for a complete list of all properties used in the Attach embeds.
+Complete list of all properties used in the Attach embeds.
 Use it as a reference and for copy-pasting.